-Note: Once you have upgraded your Qx to software version 4.1 using the .bin file, you will be able to install future updates using the downloaded .zip file.
+Note: Once you have upgraded your Qx to at least software version 4.1 using the file phab\qx\upgrade.bin, you will be able to install further updates using the downloaded .zip file.

-- 5. Make sure that the unit is switched OFF before upgrading. - 6.
+- 4. Copy the .zip file to the root directory of a FAT32 or exFAT formatted USB stick. - 5.
+Make sure that the unit is switched OFF before upgrading. - 6.
 Insert the USB stick into the USB port on the front panel of the unit. - 7.
 Press the power button twice in quick succession.
 The power button changes color to magenta when the upgrade procedure starts.
 If the button does not show the magenta color, then repeat the previous steps.